 Yes.
 We accept applications according to the guidelines throughout the whole year.
 We will keep these applications for positions that cannot be filled during the running recruitment session, new upcoming and urgent possibilities or the next official selection.

 All PhD candidates supervised by FLI group leaders are selected via the graduate school, irrespective of the source of financial support.
 Therefore we do not have a fixed number of positions or of candidates that will be accepted for the program.

 Research groups within the Leibniz Institute on Aging - Fritz Lipmann Institute (FLI) have different abilities to hire PhD candidates.

 Each group has a defined number of positions financed from the in house group budget.
 In addition, all research groups are active in raising third party funds for PhD candidates.
 The graduate school offers 1-2 additional fellowships for selected, excellent PhD candidates per year.
 These fellowships belong to the selected PhD candidate and will be added to the group chosen by the fellow.
 A maximum of 3 fellows per group is permitted.
 Therefore not all groups participating in a graduate school call might have an open position available, but rather try to attract one of the awarded fellows.
 Moreover, group leaders interested in accepted candidates after the recruitment session might help the candidate to apply for a personal stipend.

 PhD candidates initially receive a one-year contract.
 The contract can be extended to three years with the possibility of an additional one-year extension, provided that a written positive statement from the thesis committee supports these extensions.
-At present, PhD candidates receive a contract with a 50 % salary during the first and second year and a 60 % salary during the third and fourth year.
+At present, PhD candidates receive a contract with a 50 % salary during the first year and a 65 % salary during the second, third and fourth year.

 No, you do not need to provide any certificate of a language exam.